 Even when practicing social distancing, getting exercise and fresh air should still be a part of your daily routine.
 With many of us now working from home, it can be a great time to do the things you love the most.

 While we need to keep physical distance from each other, we don’t need to shut ourselves inside.
-Getting outdoors isn’t cancelled you guys.
+Getting outdoors isn’t canceled, you guys.

 1. CLEAN UP OUR BEACHES